Waste and Recycling

 - Single stream collection bins require less floor space

-Beginning in September 2016, you can comingle paper, cardboard, aluminum, and plastic all into one recycle bin, like many are already used to at home.
+You can comingle paper, cardboard, aluminum, and plastic all into one recycle bin, like many are already used to at home.
 Please keep trash out of recycling bins to avoid contamination penalty fees and to prevent collected recyclables from contaminated, which results in recycling going to landfill instead of being turned into new products.

 Plant Operations/Custodial and Sustainability manage this program.